ipfs-inactive/blog/src/21-pubsub/index.md

 ## What's next?
 The next steps for pubsub have to do with authentication.
 Currently, any peer can publish to any pubsub topic.
-In the near future, we are going to implement an authenticated mode of pubsub that allows the selection of peers who are authorized to publish messages to a topic.
-This would allow certain use-cases to have a bit more security around their applications.
+In the near future,an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
+We are still working out the sharing and capability granting model.

 After that, we are going to take a look at better message routing algorithms.
 The current routing algorithm floods messages to every subscriber, resulting in